Key takeaways:

 Both are a vital part of the methylation cycle.

-Your body is made up of a bunch of organic molecules, a lot of which contain carbons bonded to hydrogen.
+A methyl group is made up of a carbon plus three hydrogen atoms.
+Your body is made up of organic molecules, a lot of which contain carbon bonded to hydrogen.
+Adding in a methyl group is like adding a building block to the molecule.

 The methylation cycle is your body’s way of recycling certain molecules to ensure that there are enough methyl groups (carbon plus three hydrogens) available for cellular processes.
 When it comes to the functioning of your cells, methyl groups are used in methylation reactions.[ref]